VOLTTRON/volttron/docs/source/community_resources/contributing.rst

 The first step to editing the repository is to fork it into your own user space.
-This is done by pointing your favorite web browser to http://github.com/VOLTTRON/volttron and the clicking Fork on the upper right of the screen.
+This is done by pointing your favorite web browser to http://github.com/VOLTTRON/volttron and then clicking Fork on the upper right of the screen.
 (Note you must have a github account to fork the repository, if you don't have one then click Sign Up in the upper right corner and create one).